Human World

 … mysterious lights seen just above the horizon every night.

-Where to go to see Brown Mountain lights.
 If you want to see them, try this advice from Wikipedia:

 Try the overlooks at mile posts 310 (Brown Mountain Light overlook) and 301 (Green Mountain overlook) and from the Brown Mountain Overlook on North Carolina Highway 181 between Morganton, North Carolina and Linville, North Carolina.
 Additionally, good sightings of the [Brown Mountain] Lights have been reported from the top of Table Rock, outside of Morganton, North Carolina.
-One of the best vantage points, Wisemans View, is about 4 miles from Linville Falls, North Carolina.
+One of the best vantage points, Wisemans View, is about four miles from Linville Falls, North Carolina.
 The best time of the year to see them is reportedly September through early November.

-Brown Mountain lights according to skeptics.
 A USGS employee, D.B.
 Stewart, later studied the area and said the fisherman had seen train lights.
 Brian Dunning of the podcast Skeptoid agrees.
-On the other hand, in 2016, a scientist and an engineer – Daniel Caton and R. Lee Hawkins – both at Appalachian State University announced that they had video evidence of the Brown Mountain Lights.
+On the other hand, in 2016, a scientist and an engineer – Daniel Caton and R. Lee Hawkins – both at Appalachian State University, announced that they had video evidence of the Brown Mountain Lights.

 The St. Louis light